boyentenbi/DAG-IDE/README.md

 Full video (2 more on my channel): https://www.youtube.com/watch?v=zEQDPJNM0-Q

+# I learned

+* How to write code without mutation
+* How to write front-ends which rely on the functional reactive paradigm
+* How to write code in a LISP
+* That rendering an arbitrary graph is not trivial
+* Not to work on my own!

+(as a former mathmo there's something pleasing about LISPs)

 # How it works

 Most of the code performs a single transformation between two trees: